How to Onboard Freelancers & Independent Contractors as an Agency

 Introduce freelancers to your company culture

-To be able to communicate more openly, let your new team members know about your company culture, who the founders are, what defines you, and what your business goals are.
+In order to communicate more openly, let your new team members know about your company culture, who the founders are, what defines you, and what your business goals are.
 Freelancers understand that they are not a direct part of your agency, but they can help you shape its future.

 If you provide them with documentation to get started, reserve one part about your agency so they know what to expect when working with you (and your team).